 The Bottom Line

-The conventional wisdom on ATS optimization isn't wrong — it's aimed at a problem that's gotten smaller.
+The conventional wisdom on ATS optimization isn't wrong.
+It's aimed at a problem that's gotten smaller.
 Clean formatting still matters.
 Standard section names still matter.
 Keyword alignment still matters.
 But getting those things right gets you into the database.
 It doesn't get you to the top of the ranked list, correctly categorized, in front of a recruiter who reads what you wrote and reaches for the phone.

 See Where Your Resume Actually Stands